-The governing body may not approve or conditionally approve a subdivision application and preliminary plat unless the proposed subdivision:
+The planning board may not recommend, and the governing body may not approve or conditionally approve a subdivision application and preliminary plat unless the proposed subdivision, pursuant to Section 76-3-608(3)(b), MCA:

-- i. provides easements for the location and installation of any planned utilities, both on and off site: - ii. provides legal and physical access to each parcel within the subdivision and the notation of that access on the applicable plat and any instrument transferring the parcel; - iii. assures that all required public or private improvements will be installed before final plat approval, or that their installation after final plat approval will be guaranteed as provided by Section II-B-4 of these regulations; - iv. assures that the requirements of Section 76-3-504 (1)(j), MCA, regarding the disclosure and disposition of water rights as set forth in Section V-O, of these regulations, have been considered and will be accomplished before the final plat is submitted; and - v. assures that the requirements of Section 76-3-504 (1)(k) regarding watercourse and irrigation easements as set forth in Section V-N have been considered and will be accomplished before the final plat is submitted.
+- II. provides easements for the location and installation of any planned utilities, both on and off site; - III. provides legal and physical access to each parcel within the subdivision and the notation of that access on the applicable plat and any instrument transferring the parcel; - IV. assures that all required public or private improvements will be installed before final plat approval, or that their installation after final plat approval will be guaranteed as provided by Section 2(b)(iv) of these regulations;

+- V. assures that the requirements of Section 76-3-504 (1)(j), MCA, regarding the disclosure and disposition of water rights as set forth in Section 5(o), of these regulations, have been considered and will be accomplished before the final plat is submitted; and - VI. assures that the requirements of Section 76-3-504 (1)(k) regarding watercourse and irrigation easements as set forth in Section 5(n) have been considered and will be accomplished before the final plat is submitted. - VI.
+For a proposed subdivision that will create one or more parcels containing less than twenty (20) acres, the subdivider shall obtain approval by the DEQ as a condition of approval of the final plat.
+This approval applies to the development of lots at the time of the approval and is no guarantee that a source of water or a location for a septic system or drain fields will be available when the lots are developed. - VII.
+For a proposed subdivision that will create one or more parcels containing twenty (20) acres or more, the subdivider shall demonstrate in the preliminary plat application that there is an adequate water source and at least one area for a septic system and a replacement drain field for each lot.
+This information shall be submitted to the local reviewing authority to complete the sanitation review of parcels that do not fall under the review authority of DEQ.
+Section 76-3-622, MCA.

-b.
-Consideration - Standards
+B. Consideration - Standards

-In approving, conditionally approving, or denying a minor subdivision application, the governing body shall consider Subsection (a) above and whether the proposed subdivision complies with:
+In approving, conditionally approving, or denying a minor subdivision application, the governing body shall consider Subsection (A) above and whether the proposed subdivision complies with:

-- these regulations, including but not limited to, the standards set forth in Section V;

-- ii. applicable zoning regulations;

-- iii. other applicable regulations;

-- iv. the MSPA, including but not limited to the following impacts:

-- A. impact on agriculture; excluding a consideration of the loss of agricultural soils:

-- B. impact on agricultural water user facilities;

-- C. impact on local services;
+- I. these regulations, including but not limited to, the standards set forth in Section 5; - II. applicable zoning regulations; - III. other applicable regulations, such as, but not limited to Airport Affect Area Regulations, Military Impact Zone Regulations, Lake and Lakeshore Regulations and Floodplain Regulations; - IV. the MSPA, including but not limited to the following impacts: - 1. impact on agriculture; excluding a consideration of the loss of agricultural soils; - 2. impact on agricultural water user facilities; - 3. impact on local services;

-- D. impact on the natural environment;
+- 4. impact on the natural environment;

-- E. impact on wildlife;
+- 5. impact on wildlife;

-- F. wildlife habitat; and
+- 6. wildlife habitat; and

-- G. impact on public health and safety.
+- 7. impact on public health and safety.

-- H. Proposed mitigation for the identified impacts.
+- 8. Proposed mitigation for the identified impacts.

-Refer to the "Definitions" section at the beginning of these regulations for definitions for each of the criteria listed above A. through G.
+Refer to the "Definitions" section at the beginning of these regulations for definitions for each of the criteria listed above 1 through 8.

-c.
-Consideration - Evidence
+C. Consideration - Evidence

-As the basis for its decision to approve, conditionally approve, or deny a proposed minor subdivision the governing body may consider and weigh the following, as applicable:
+As the basis for its decision to approve, conditionally approve, or deny a proposed minor subdivision the governing body may consider and weigh the following, without limitation, as applicable, Section 76-3-608(1), MCA: